The Rolling Stones: Formation

-Keith Richards and Mick Jagger became classmates and childhood friends in 1950 in Dartford, Kent.
-The Jagger family moved to Wilmington, Kent, 5 mi away, in 1954.
+Mick Jagger and Keith Richards became childhood friends in 1950 in Dartford, Kent; the two lost contact in 1954 when the Jagger family moved.
 In the mid-1950s Jagger formed a garage band with his friend Dick Taylor.
 The group mainly played material by Muddy Waters, Chuck Berry, Little Richard, Howlin' Wolf, and Bo Diddley.
-Jagger again met Richards on 17 October 1961 on platform two at Dartford railway station.
+Jagger again met Richards on 17 October 1961 at Dartford railway station.
 Jagger was carrying records by Chuck Berry and Muddy Waters; these revealed to Richards a shared interest.
 A musical partnership began shortly afterwards.
 Richards and Taylor often met Jagger at his house.
 The meetings moved to Taylor's house in late 1961, where Alan Etherington and Bob Beckwith joined the trio; the quintet called themselves the Blues Boys.

 In March 1962, the Blues Boys read about the Ealing Jazz Club in the newspaper Jazz News, which mentioned Alexis Korner's rhythm and blues band, Alexis Korner's Blues Incorporated.
 The Blues Boys sent a tape of their best recordings to Korner, who was impressed.
 On 7 April, they visited the Ealing Jazz Club, where they met the members of Blues Incorporated, who included slide guitarist Brian Jones, keyboardist Ian Stewart, and drummer Charlie Watts.
 After a meeting with Korner, Jagger and Richards started jamming with the group.

 Having left Blues Incorporated, Jones advertised for bandmates in Jazz News in the week of 2 May 1962.
 Ian Stewart was among the first to respond to the ad.
 In June, Jagger, Taylor, and Richards left Blues Incorporated to join Jones and Stewart.
 The first rehearsal included guitarist Geoff Bradford and vocalist Brian Knight, both of whom decided not to join the band.
 They objected to playing the Chuck Berry and Bo Diddley songs preferred by Jagger and Richards.
-That same month, the addition of the drummer Tony Chapman completed the line-up of Jagger, Richards, Jones, Stewart, and Taylor.
 According to Richards, Jones named the band during a phone call to Jazz News.
 When asked by a journalist for the band's name, Jones saw a Muddy Waters LP lying on the floor; one of the tracks was "Rollin' Stone".
 Jones was the band's "uncontested leader" during its early years and a key to the band's early success.